 Download talking books from home!

-Your SD Braille & Talking Book Program digital player will play downloaded books from BARD (Braille and Audio Reading Download)
+Your SD Braille & Talking Book Library digital player will play downloaded books from BARD (Braille and Audio Reading Download)

 BARD has over 20,000 digital books and 40 digital magazines!